IgniteUI/igniteui-docfx/en/components/general/getting-started.md

 If you want to start using the **Licensed Ignite UI for Angular package** it is strongly recommended to follow the [Upgrading packages guide with Schematics and Ignite UI CLI](../general/ignite-ui-licensing.html#upgrading-packages-using-our-angular-schematics-or-ignite-ui-cli.md).

-Following is a quick overview of the steps that you need to perform in order to start using the Licensed version of Ignite UI for Angular.
+Following is a quick overview of the steps that you need to perform in order to start using the **Licensed version of Ignite UI for Angular**.
 Depending on your project setup, either run the following schematic in your project:

 ```bash
 ng g @igniteui/angular-schematics:upgrade-packages